heipiao233/dmclc/dmclc.account.check.md

 ## Account.check() method

-Check if this account can login.
+Check if this account can use without input any other information again, and refresh access token.

 <b>Signature:</b>